It’s simple to do

 It’s good for your portfolio

 Visuals are your friend.
-When people can see a full journey of your previous works it will allow them to trust you with their own project.
+When people can see a full journey of your previous works it will allow them to trust you with their own projects.
 It grows your credibility.
-If you can show a full timeline of images revealing the intricacies and behind the scenes work of a project, then it encapsulates your dedication.
+If you can show a full timeline of images revealing the intricacies and behind-the-scenes work of a project, then it encapsulates your dedication.
 You can use the images for blogs on your website to keep them from looking text heavy.
-By titling your images tactfully you can drive traffic through to your website from Google images.
+By tilting your images tactfully you can drive traffic through to your website from Google images.
 If this sounds out of your comfort zone, it’s something we can help with.